jackouni/LS_RB101/lesson_2/20_Pass-by-Reference-🆚-Pass-by-Value.md

 # 🤯 ?!

 ```
-> This would imply that Ruby is NOT "_pass by value_"., because we're able to directly "_reference_" the passed object and modify it. _This is not copy... right?_
+> This would imply that Ruby is NOT "_pass by value_" because we're able to directly "_reference_" the passed object and modify it.
+> _This is not a copy... right?_

 <br>

-Within the method operation we were unable to modify the passed variable with reassignment, but now we're able to modify the variable passed.
+During the _pass by value_ example we were unable to modify the passed variable with reassignment, but now we're able to modify the variable passed.

 What gives?

 Not all actions or operations performed in a method definition will mutate the original object passed.